 In 2018, F-4s are still in service in Iran, Japan, South Korea, Greece and Turkey, more than 60 years after their production.

 Several fatal crashes

 As with any aircraft, several accidents have occurred during the extensive pilot training period required for the F-4 Phantoms, and during armed combats.

 The worst non-combat accident occurred in 1971 when an F-4 Phantom crashed into a passenger flight over southern California.
-The radar intercept officer who ejected from the F-4 Phantom and parachuted to safety was the only survivor.
+The radar intercept officer from the F-4 Phantom was the only survivor.
 All 49 passengers and crew on the passenger flight perished, along with the F-4 pilot.

 Confirming the identify of the pilots